|

 This is the Adventurers' Wave Surfer in the My Town area of the theme

 park.
-The ride involved spinning round in a boat thing while depth
+This ride involved spinning round in a boat thing while

 |